 - Visa Approval Letter, valid for 14 days from the date of issuance

 - Valid Passport with minimum of six months validity

 When Will My Visa Expire?

-Your Nigerian business visa will expire 30 days after arrival.
+Your Nigerian business visa will expire 14 days after issued.